How To Build The Ultimate BBQ Smoker

 The cooking chamber is the heart of your BBQ smoker, where all the magic happens.
 When designing the cooking chamber, take into consideration the airflow, heat distribution, and ease of cleaning.
 It is important to have proper venting to allow smoke and heat to circulate evenly throughout the chamber.
 You can use baffles and tuning plates to regulate the temperature and ensure even cooking.
 Additionally, consider the placement of the cooking racks and shelves to maximize the cooking space and accommodate different types of food.

-See also How To Create The Perfect Rub For Grilling
+See also How To Choose The Best Grill For Your Barbecue

 Gathering the Necessary Tools and Equipment